 Make sure you have the correct answers and Test Form field (A, B, C, or D) marked.
 The test form indicates the version of the Answer Key.
 If you only have one version, be sure that only Version A is selected, and other versions are removed.
 Please note: “Subjective Score” is only for essay points.
 “Subjective Score” should be blank, as we do not use forms with essay options.
 Any number besides ‘0’ in the “Subjective Score” section will cause inconsistencies with the grades, both on the test form and in the results.
-Please also note that if the student filled in the text number, the subjective score will automatically say the test number;
+Please also note that if the student listed the test number on the Scantron form, the subjective score will automatically reflect the test number; re-check the “Subjective Score” after loading the Scantrons to ensure that it did not automatically change from 0.
+It should always be 0.

 Scanning the Key